guillierf/Dockerize-SHELL/README.md

 ## Dockerize Shell: app cowsay

-exampel taken from: O'REILLY - using Docker
+example taken from: O'REILLY - using Docker

-## purpose of the example
+## Purpose of the example

 to show Dockerfile functionality (ENTRYPOINT)

-## result:
+## Result:

 will show a cow and his say